anentropic/experiments-coreml-ane-distilbert/README.md

 ```
 $ python server.py
-Enter text to classify (or 'q' to quit): I like cheese
+Enter text to classify (or 'ctrl+D' to quit): I like cheese
 Sentiment prediction: positive (95.75%)
-Enter text to classify (or 'q' to quit): I hate cheesecake
+Enter text to classify (or 'ctrl+D' to quit): I hate cheesecake
 Sentiment prediction: negative (99.63%)
-Enter text to classify (or 'q' to quit): q
+Enter text to classify (or 'ctrl+D' to quit):
 ```

 With some logging we can observe the startup...